axil/deseb/README.md

 schema upgrade executed
 ```

-Now suppose I changed my mind on what that column should be called - it should be `review_text`:
+Now suppose I changed my mind on what that column should be called - it should be `response_text`:

 ```python
 class Review(models.Model):